Neolithic Period – Standing stones erected for reasons unknown. Indicates a large population living in Auskerry.

 Iron Age – Much evidence of Farming activity, with field boundaries and dykes for animal husbandry.

 6th – 12th Century – A community of Christian ‘Hermits’ lived in a monastic building on the South coast.
 They built a Pictish and later a 12th century Church.

-12th Century – 1866 – Peat cutting, Kelp collection for Alkali and sheep farming continued without any permanent human inhabitants whilst Auskerry was owned by the Housebay Estate in Stronsay.
+12th Century – 1866 – Peat cutting, Kelp collection for Alkaline for food and sheep farming continued without any permanent human inhabitants whilst Auskerry was owned by the Housebay Estate in Stronsay.

 1864 – Work began on building the Lighthouse.